 What Uninsured Need to Know

 Don’t have health insurance?
-Health care reform will affect you.
+Health care reform affects you.
 Health care reform was created to help you get health insurance and protect you from serious health and financial problems.
 We’ll help you choose a plan that’s right for you.

 Get health insurance – it’s the law